 Here’s a look at some widely available low-sugar cereals that deliver nutrition without the sugar overload:

-- Plain Oatmeal: Virtually no added sugar; rich in fiber and beta-glucan.
+- Plain Oatmeal: No added sugar; rich in fiber and beta-glucan.

-- Shredded Wheat: Made from whole wheat; contains zero grams of sugar.
+- Shredded Wheat: Made from whole wheat; many plain versions contain 0 grams of total sugar.

 The Role of Fiber and Protein in Low-Sugar Cereals

 Cereals low in sugar often compensate by being higher in dietary fiber or protein.
-Fiber slows digestion and prolongs fullness while stabilizing blood glucose levels.
+Fiber slows digestion and prolongs fullness while helping support steadier blood glucose levels.
 Protein adds satiety and supports muscle function.

-For instance, bran-based cereals provide significant fiber content alongside minimal sugars.
-Some cereals blend legumes or seeds for an extra protein boost without resorting to sweeteners.
+For instance, bran-based cereals provide significant fiber content alongside minimal sugars when unsweetened.
+Some cereals blend legumes or seeds for an extra protein boost, but the nutrition label should still be checked because protein-focused cereals can also include honey, cane sugar, or syrup.

 Sugar Comparison Table of Popular Breakfast Cereals